Burnout Therapy in San Antonio and Across Texas

 • A sense of disconnect from yourself or your life

-• Doing everything “right” but feeling unfulfilled or stuck
+• Doing everything “right” but still feeling unfulfilled or stuck

-In stress and burnout therapy, we work on more than just coping strategies.
-We focus on what’s keeping your nervous system stuck in overdrive.
+In burnout therapy in San Antonio, we work on more than temporary coping strategies.
+Therapy focuses on understanding why your nervous system remains stuck in overdrive and how to help it finally slow down.

-Learn how to regulate your nervous system instead of living in survival mode.
+Learning to regulate your nervous system instead of living in survival mode

-Feel more present and engaged in your life again.
+Feeling more present and engaged in your life again

 This isn’t about doing more.
 It’s about learning how to live differently — in a way that supports you.

-I primarily use EMDR and CBT to support women experiencing stress and burnout.
+I primarily use EMDR and CBT to support women experiencing burnout, overwhelm, and chronic stress.

-• CBT helps you recognize and shift unhelpful thought patterns that fuel pressure, perfectionism, and self-criticism
+CBT (Cognitive Behavioral Therapy) helps you recognize and shift thought patterns that fuel pressure, perfectionism, and self-criticism which are common drivers of occupational burnout.

-• EMDR helps your nervous system process ongoing stress, chronic overwhelm, and past experiences that trained your body to stay on high alert
+EMDR therapy helps your nervous system process ongoing stress, chronic overwhelm, and past experiences that trained your body to stay on high alert.
+Many women discover that burnout isn’t only about current demands; it’s also connected to long-standing patterns of responsibility, achievement, and emotional survival.

-Together, we move beyond surface-level stress management and work toward real relief — emotionally and physically.
+Together, we move beyond surface-level stress management and toward meaningful, lasting relief both emotionally and physically.

 You Don’t Have to Earn Rest